MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: Abstract

 \section{Abstract}

-The hallmark of human intelligence is the ability to master new skills through Constructive Episodic Simulation—retrieving past experiences to synthesize solutions for novel tasks.
-While Large Language Models possess strong reasoning capabilities, they struggle to emulate this self-evolution: fine-tuning is computationally expensive and prone to catastrophic forgetting, while existing memory-based methods rely on passive semantic matching that often retrieves noise.
-To address these challenges, we propose \textsc{MemRL}, a framework that enables agents to self-evolve via non-parametric reinforcement learning on episodic memory. \textsc{MemRL} explicitly separates the stable reasoning of a frozen LLM from the plastic, evolving memory.
-Unlike traditional methods, \textsc{MemRL} employs a Two-Phase Retrieval mechanism that filters candidates by semantic relevance and then selects them based on learned Q-values (utility).
-These utilities are continuously refined via environmental feedback in an trial-and-error manner, allowing the agent to distinguish high-value strategies from similar noise.
-Extensive experiments on HLE, BigCodeBench, ALFWorld, and Lifelong Agent Bench demonstrate that \textsc{MemRL} significantly outperforms state-of-the-art baselines.
-Our analysis experiments confirm that \textsc{MemRL} effectively reconciles the stability-plasticity dilemma, enabling continuous runtime improvement without weight updates.
+The hallmark of human intelligence is the self-evolving ability to master new skills by learning from past experiences.
+However, current AI agents struggle to emulate this self-evolution: fine-tuning is computationally expensive and prone to catastrophic forgetting, while existing memory-based methods rely on passive semantic matching that often retrieves noise.
+To address these challenges, we propose \textsc{MemRL}, a non-parametric approach that evolves via reinforcement learning on episodic memory.
+By decoupling stable reasoning from plastic memory, \textsc{MemRL} employs a Two-Phase Retrieval mechanism to filter noise and identify high-utility strategies through environmental feedback.
+Extensive experiments on HLE, BigCodeBench, ALFWorld, and Lifelong Agent Bench demonstrate that \textsc{MemRL} significantly outperforms state-of-the-art baselines, confirming that \textsc{MemRL} effectively reconciles the stability-plasticity dilemma, enabling continuous runtime improvement without weight updates.
+Code is available at \url{https://github.com/MemTensor/MemRL}.